dopl-technologies/SimpleElectronWebRTC/README.md

 - The PubNub keys need to be unique for each peer instance.
 Can also use PubNub functions for key generation.

-Let me know if any part needs more explanation!